JGottschick/xmlChecker/README.md

 * element names are directly taken over including the full namespace
 * each XML attribute is a dictionary entry conating an array of values
 * attribute names are prefixed using a "@" and includes the full nampespace
-* namespaces are prefixing the name of an element or attribute and are URL-encoded enclosed by "__"
+* namespaces are prefixing the name of an element or attribute and are URL-encoded enclosed by two underlines
 * the text value enries have the special name "#text"
 * comment entries have the special name "#comment"